 In Baker’s reality, everyone is beautiful and everyone is terrible.
 We’re never given enough leeway to decide even on our own, and that’s okay.

-As viewers, we mostly find ourselves within Moonee’s universe, where Mickey ear-embossed emporiums glisten beneath a periwinkle-streaked Orlando sun, advertising discounted Disney merchandise; street signs bear names like “Seven Dwarfs Lane;” and la-di-da newlyweds erupt in horror when a blameful groom realizes his assistant made a “terrible mistake” by booking the purple-not-so-much-palace Magic Castle for his honeymoon, instead of an actual Disney property in close proximity to the real Magic Kingdom.
+As viewers, we mostly stay within Moonee’s universe, where Mickey ear-embossed emporiums glisten beneath a periwinkle-streaked Orlando sun; advertising discounted Disney merchandise; street signs bear names like “Seven Dwarfs Lane;” and la-di-da newlyweds erupt in horror when a blameful groom realizes his assistant made a “terrible mistake” by booking the purple-not-so-much-palace Magic Castle for his honeymoon, instead of an actual Disney property in close proximity to the real Magic Kingdom.
 Moonee breathes on the glass door and stares at the distraught, newlywedded woman.
-Without turning, she murmurs to Scooty, “She’s about to cry…I can always tell when adults are about to cry.”
+Without turning, she murmurs to her sidekick Scooty (Christopher Rivera), “She’s about to cry…I can always tell when adults are about to cry.”

 Through Moonee (Brooklynn Prince), the small universe of the Magic Castle—along with other equally kitsch and chintzy highway-side motels—becomes enchanted.
 Like a precocious Magellan in kiddie stretch pants and a “Follow Your Dreams” t-shirt, Moonee roams about the premises, attempting to resuscitate dead fish by throwing them in four feet of chlorinated pool water, spitting on car windshields, pirouetting through brief but precipitous Florida cloudbursts, and setting fire to a deserted and onion grass-skirted condominium.